magicleap/developer-portal-docs/docs/unity-api/api/UnityEngine.XR.MagicLeap/ReferenceFrame/UnityEngine.XR.MagicLeap.ReferenceFrame.Cinfo.md

-Information necessary to construct a reference frame.
+Information necessary to construct a reference frame